bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 cd spark
 terraform init
 ```
-3. Apply the Terraform script to deploy the resources: `terraform apply`.
+3. Apply the Terraform script to deploy resources and run the benchmark: `terraform apply` and type `yes` when prompted.
+The python script will be automatically uploaded to an S3 bucket and run on an EMR cluster.
-4. Run the benchmark `./wait_for_steps.sh`, this script will run the benchmark 3 times and output logs to your cluster.
+4. Run the following command to wait for the benchmark to complete: `./wait_for_steps.sh`
 5. To view the output, download and print the logs using:
 ```bash
 aws s3 cp s3://"$(terraform output --json | jq -r '.s3_bucket_id.value')"/logs/"$(terraform output --json | jq -r '.emr_cluster_id.value')" ./emr-logs --recursive --region "$(terraform output --json | jq -r '.emr_cluster_region.value')"